Kurt-Werner Wichmann: Disappearance of Birgit Meier

-In 1989, a few weeks after the disappearance of Birgit Meier, connections between her and Wichmann became apparent.
-Initially, investigators suspected that she had died by suicide or had been killed by her husband, but they later focused the investigation on Wichmann, who was working as a gardener at the Lüneberg cemetery.
+In 1989, Birgit Meier went missing from her home.
+A few weeks after her daughter filed a missing person report, connections between her and Wichmann became apparent.
+Initially, investigators suspected that she had died by suicide or been killed by her estranged husband, but they later focused the investigation on Wichmann, who was working as a gardener at the Lüneburg cemetery.
 Meier had previously met Wichmann at a party, according to statements from her husband.
-He had previously done gardening work for some of the Meiers' neighbors.
-Wichmann was interrogated, and despite the flimsy alibi of being with his wife and walking the dog, he was not checked closely.
+Wichmann had done gardening work for some of the Meiers' neighbours.
+Wichmann was interrogated and, despite a rather questionable alibi, which alleged he had spent the evening with his wife and later walked the dog, he was not checked closely.
 He also concealed the fact that he was on sick leave at the time of Meier's disappearance, but the police did not inquire further.

 Only with the establishment of a new prosecutor in Lüneberg did further investigations begin.
 In 1993, charges of suspected murder in Birgit Meier's case were brought against Wichmann, and the police searched his house.
-Investigators found two small-caliber rifles, a converted sharp gas pistol, stun guns, mufflers, handcuffs, sedatives and sleeping pills, as well as a secret torture room with a soundproof door, which only he and his brother were allowed to enter.
-There was a buried, red Ford sports coupe in the backyard, with blood on its back seat.
+Investigators found two small-calibre rifles, a converted sharp gas pistol, stun guns, mufflers, handcuffs, sedatives and sleeping pills, as well as a secret torture room with a soundproof door, which only he and his brother were allowed to enter.
+There was a red Ford sports coupe found buried in the backyard, with blood on its back seat.
 Body-tracking dogs were used several times to search the property, but no bodies were found.

 Wichmann fled and was arrested in Heilbronn when he was involved in a traffic accident; weapons were found in his vehicle.
 His younger brother, with whom he had a close relationship, was in the seat next to him.
-Ten days after his arrest, the 43-year-old Wichmann hanged himself in the Heimsheim Prison.
+Ten days after his arrest, 43-year-old Wichmann hanged himself in the Heimsheim Prison.
 He had attempted suicide previously.
-He left strange farewell letters in which he asked, among other things, his brother to clean the gutter.
-After his death, the murders in the woods around Lüneberg ceased, and further investigation was discontinued.
-His vehicle and the items found in it were disposed of by police.
+He left strange farewell letters in which, among other things, he asked his brother to clean the gutter; investigators suspected that Wichmann used code to give his brother orders, but the brother refused to cooperate with the police.

+As no trace of Birgit Meier had been found at the time of Wichmann’s suicide, the investigation was discontinued; this is also in accordance with German law, which does not allow a dead suspect to be further investigated.
+His vehicle and the items found in it were consequently disposed of by police.